-The affairs of the Club shall be managed by a Committee which shall consist of a Chairman, Honorary Secretary and Treasurer and with 8 other Members of the Club.
-Members of the Committee shall retire annually and shall be eligible for re-election as detailed in Rules 2(b), 10(b), 11(a) and 12(a).
-Four Members of the Committee other than officers shall form a quorum.
-A Vice-President may also hold office as Chairman, Secretary, Treasurer, or be elected as a Committee member, but only entitled to one vote in Committee.
-At its first full Committee Meeting following the Annual General Meeting, the Committee shall elect one of its members to be known as the Vice-Chairman.
-This position will not be deemed ex officio, or that of an Officer of the Club.
-The sole duty of the Vice-Chairman will be to take the Chair in the absence of the Chairman.
-Any member of the Management of the Club can be elected Vice-Chairman.
+The affairs of the club shall be managed by a committee which shall consist of a chairman, honorary secretary and treasurer and with ten other members of the club.
+Members of the committee shall retire annually and shall be eligible for re-election as detailed in rules 2(b), 10(b), 11(a) and 12(a).
+Four members of the committee other than officers shall form a quorum.
+A vice-president may also hold office as chairman, secretary, treasurer, or be elected as a committee member, but only entitled to one vote in committee.
+At its first full committee meeting following the annual general meeting, the committee shall elect one of its members to be known as the vice-chairman.
+This position will not be deemed ex officio, or that of an officer of the club.
+The sole duty of the vice-chairman will be to take the chair in the absence of the chairman.
+Any member of the management of the club can be elected vice-chairman.

-(a) In addition to the General Management of the affairs of the Club, the Committee shall have full power to deal with all matters arising, which are not provided for in these rules.
-In particular the committee shall have control of the finances of the Club and be empowered out of the funds of the Club, to grant Prizes and Trophies, or guarantee classes at any Dog Show held in accordance with these rules and to advertise and otherwise apply the funds of the Club to such objects as in their opinion, shall benefit the club and the breed.(b) The committee shall have power to use any sum not exceeding £500 per annum for a trophy fund.
+(a) In addition to the general management of the affairs of the club the committee shall have full power to deal with all matters arising which are not provided for in these rules.
+In particular the committee shall have control of the finances of the club and be empowered out of the funds of the club to grant prizes and trophies, or guarantee classes at any dog show held in accordance with these rules, and to advertise and otherwise apply the funds of the club to such objects as, in their opinion, shall benefit the club and the breed.(b) The committee shall have power to use any sum not exceeding £500 per annum for a trophy fund.
 This fund to cover repairs and maintenance of club trophies, when considered necessary by the committee.(c) Meetings of the committee shall be called by the honorary secretary so often as may be deemed necessary and shall be called by him/her when requested by the president, or any two members of the committee so to do.
 Seven days' notice shall be given of every meeting so called.(d) Any officer or elected member of the committee who has failed to attend 3 consecutive committee meetings, without showing just cause, shall automatically be deemed to have resigned.

-(d) Any matter of dispute in the Club shall be
+(e) Any matter of dispute in the club shall be

-(h) The Officers acknowledge that during the month of January each year, Maintenance of Title fee will be forwarded to the Kennel Club by the Secretary, for the continuance of registration.
-Also, by the 31st of July each year, other returns as stipulated in Kennel Club Regulations for the Registration and Maintenance of Title of Societies and Breed Councils and the Affiliation of Agricultural Societies and Municipal Authorities, will be forwarded to the Kennel Club.
-The Officers also acknowledge their duty to inform the Kennel Club of any change of Secretary which may occur during the course of the year.
+(i) The officers acknowledge that during the month of January each year, maintenance of title fee will be forwarded to the Kennel Club by the secretary for the continuance of registration.
+Also, by the 31st July each year, other returns as stipulated in Kennel Club Regulations for the Registration and Maintenance of Title of Societies and Breed Councils and the Affiliation of Agricultural Societies and Municipal Authorities will be forwarded to the Kennel Club.
+The officers also acknowledge their duty to inform the Kennel Club of any change of secretary which may occur during the course of the year.

 2. Election of Committee